 A chemical peel may not be right for you if your main concerns are deeper wrinkles and expression lines.
 If your goal is to make those wrinkles less noticeable, choose a different treatment or product.

 Start by creating skin-healthy routines, and get in the habit of treating your wrinkles from the comfort of your own home (if you use SiO patches, you can treat wrinkles without even getting out of bed!).

-SiO Beauty patches not only hydrate your skin by pulling moisture up to the surface, but they also reduce wrinkle depth and visibility.
+SiO Beauty patches not only hydrate your skin by pulling moisture up to the surface, but they also reduce the appearance of wrinkles.
 Apply the patches before bed and wake up to more youthful-looking skin!